Douglas Cause: Aftermath

 Six years after the decision in 1775, Andrew Stuart published Letters to the Right Honourable Lord Mansfield.
 In these epistles, Stuart assailed the Earl of Mansfield, a judge in the case who had supported the claims of Douglas, for his want of impartiality.
 The force and eloquence of Stuart’s writing was compared at the time to that of Junius.

 Archibald Douglas became one of the richest magnates in Scotland, but memories of the scandal lingered about him.
 It is noteworthy that he was not immediately ennobled as a high ranking peer, as might have been expected for someone of his wealth and family influence.
 It was not until 1790 that he was raised to the lowest rank of the peerage of Great Britain as Baron Douglas of Douglas.

 In popular culture and literature

-The scandal was the subject of a book by Percy FitzGerald entitled Lady Jean, The Romance of the Great Douglas Cause, published by Fisher Unwin in 1904.
-The events of the case are recounted in the 1971 play The Douglas Cause by William Douglas Home.
+The scandal was the subject of a 1971 play The Douglas Cause by William Douglas Home.
 Home was himself a direct descendant of Archibald Douglas.

+A number of books, legal treatises and memoirs have been written on the subject including: